 Many practitioners either have a yoga background, or they become inspired to learn some yoga in order to help them with their movements in their massage work.
 Thai Massage can improve both the physical and the energetic state of the therapist.

 3. Thai Massage is creative

 There is no such thing as an ‘ideal client’ for Thai Massage.
 It works equally well on small, large, light, heavy, young, and old people.

 The secret is that there are so many elements in Thai Massage that you can choose from.
-You can do intensive stretching sessions on yogi-types and people who can handle it.

 You can combine massage elements, passive yoga (stretching) elements, kneading, rocking, traction, and energy line work in lots of ways and create the perfect session for your client’s needs and wants.